 Residence halls are closed and students should NOT come back on campus until they hear back from RDs that they have been cleared to do so.
-Dorms will be closed until at least March 31, and perhaps longer, to comply with the recommendations of federal and state legislators and medical personnel.
+Dorms will be closed the rest of the summer to comply with recommendations of federal and state legislators and medical personnel.

 Resident students who may need academic materials, medications, or other essential items left in their rooms should follow the instructions below to access a form to request retrieval of items in dorm rooms.
 We prefer to ship items but may make other arrangements on a case-by-case basis.
 To access the form to request retrieval of items from a dorm room, login to the CRIS system, click on EAS/Work Request in the menu at the top of the screen, click on New Request, then click on the appropriate form.
 Complete the form and click submit.
 Someone will respond promptly.

 Since classes will continue, tuition will not be refunded or discounted.

 Please see the April 2, 2020 update regarding Room & Board refunds on the Community Health page.